 I’m running the 2 person relay.
 Can one person run a little longer and exchange later in the course because the second runner can’t run the full 13.1 miles?

-In order for our course judges to be sure that teams in the 2-Person Relay only have 2 runners we require all 2-Person teams to exchange at the halfway point at Oakledge Park.
+In order for our course judges to be sure that teams in the 2-Person Relay only have 2 runners, we require all 2-Person teams to exchange at the halfway point at Oakledge Park.
 If we were to allow exchanges outside that zone we would have no way to be sure a 2-Person team does not have 3 or more runners.
 From a competition standpoint that would not be fair.
 Any teams in the 2 Person or 3-5 Person relays seen making an exchange outside the designated exchange zones for their event are subject to disqualification.
 An alternative is to swap teams with a 3-5 Person team.
-It is permissible to have only 2 runners on a 3-5 Person team.
-If you do that, the first runner would run 15.2 miles and the second runner would run 11.0 miles.
+It is permissible to have only two runners on a 3-5 Person team.
+If you do that, the first runner will run 15.2 miles and the second runner would run 11.0 miles.
 (Or you could split it up 20.6 and 5.6).

-I have a 3-5 person team but we only have two runners.
+I have a 3-5 person team, but we only have two runners.
 Can we exchange at the 2-person exchange zone?

 3-5 Person teams are not permitted to use the 2-Person Relay Exchange Zone at Oakledge Park.
 If you have a 3-5 Person Relay Team, only have 2 runners, and each runner wishes to run 13.1 miles, we are sorry that we cannot accommodate you.
 3-5 Person Relay Teams must exchange only in the 3-5 Person Relay Exchange Zones.
-If one runner is willing to run more than 13.1 miles and one a little less, you can exchange in the a 3-5 Person Relay Exchange Zones.
-Details about the length of each leg and the exchange zones is here.
+If one runner is willing to run more than 13.1 miles and one a little less, you can exchange in the 3-5 Person Relay Exchange Zones.
+Details about the length of each leg and the exchange zones are here.

 Every year dozens of runners would like to run in the relay but do not have a team.
 If you have a 3-5 Person Relay team and need runners, go to the Relay Team Transfer Board to find a teammate and make someone’s day!”